MetalRex101/rage-rp-bot/README.md

 ### Recognition
 #### Gosseract
 First try was `gosseract` library which is the wrapper over google tesseract.
-It has a bit rate of false predictions in term of recognizing numbers.
+It has a big rate of false predictions in term of recognizing numbers.
 Was skipped very fast.

 #### Calamari OCR